Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Discussion

 \section{Discussion}

 We have investigated the asymptotic optimality of multiple testing rules under sparsity, using the framework of Bayesian decision theory.
-We formulated conditions for the asymptotic optimality of the universal threshold of \cite{DJ1} and the Bonferroni correction.
-Moreover, as in \cite{A}, we have proved some asymptotic optimality properties of rules controlling the false discovery rate.
-Comparing with \cite{A}, we replaced a loss function based on the error in estimation with a loss function dependent only on the type of testing error.
+We formulated conditions for the asymptotic optimality of the universal threshold of~\cite{DJ1} and the Bonferroni correction.
+Moreover, similarly to~\cite{A}, we have proved some asymptotic optimality\vadjust{\goodbreak} properties of rules controlling the Bayesian False Discovery Rate and the Benjamini and Hochberg procedure.
+Comparing with~\cite{A}, we replaced a loss function based on estimation error with a loss function dependent only on the type of testing error.
 This resulted in somewhat different optimality properties of BH.
-Specifically, we have proved that BH controlling the FDR at a fixed level $\alpha$ can be asymptotically optimal only if the relative cost of type II errors increases when $p\rightarrow 0$.
-However, this assumption does not undermine the desirable properties of BH controlling at a fixed FDR level, since it is quite natural to impose a large loss for missed signals in the case where $p$ (equivalently, the total number of signals) is very small.
-Our results also provide some hints on how the ``optimal'' FDR level should be chosen, depending on the expected magnitude of true signals and the ratio between the loss for type I and type II errors.
+Specifically, we have shown that the optimal FDR level for BH depends on the ratio between the loss for type I and type II errors and is almost independent of the level of sparsity.
+Within our chosen asymptotic framework BH with the FDR levels chosen in accordance with the assumed loss function is asymptotically optimal in the entire range of sparsity parameters $p$, such that $p\rightarrow0$ and $mp\rightarrow s \in(0, \infty]$.
+This range of values of $p$ covers the situation when $p\propto1/m$, and in this way it substantially extends the range of sparsity levels under which the asymptotic minimax properties of BH were proved in~\cite{A}.

+In this paper we proposed a new asymptotic framework to analyze properties of multiple testing procedures.
+According to our definition a multiple testing rule is ABOS if the ratio of its risk to the risk of the Bayes oracle converges to 1 as the number of tests increases to infinity.
+Our asymptotic results are to a large extend based on exact inequalities for finite values of $m$.
+The refined versions of these inequalities can be further used to characterize the rates of convergence of the ratio of risks to 1 and to compare ``efficiency'' of different ABOS methods.
+We consider this as an interesting area for further research.